umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/minor-upgrades.md

 If you create a new project on Umbraco Cloud the project will by default have automatic minor upgrades enabled.

 {% hint style="info" %}

-You are required to have a Development environment on your project for both automatic and semi-automatic upgrades to work.
+For projects where automatic minor upgrades are enabled, having a Development environment is not compulsory.
+However, it is highly recommended to facilitate a smoother and more controlled upgrade experience.
+In cases where manual upgrades are necessary, a Development environment becomes essential.

+{% endhint %}

 A development environment is included in all Umbraco Cloud plans, except Starter.
 Find pricing details for Umbraco Cloud Starter plans on our [website](https://umbraco.com/products/umbraco-cloud/pricing).

-{% endhint %}
+A manual upgrade involves a more hands-on approach, where the upgrade process is initiated and controlled by the user or development team.
+This allows for greater flexibility and oversight, enabling teams to test and adapt the upgrade to their specific needs and configurations.
+Particularly, it provides an opportunity to thoroughly test the new version in a controlled environment before applying it to live production environments.
+This ensures compatibility and minimizes disruptions.

 ## Troubleshooting Automated minor upgrades